microsoft/devsquad-dataops/quickstart/README.md

     ![Open Azure cloud shell](./docs/images/open-cloud-powershell.png)

+2. **Update Az.Resource to the last version**

+    The quickstart scripts needs the lastest version of `Az.Resources` library installed.
+To update your powershell library on the console with the last version of the lib use the command bellow (It will automatically check if te update is needed or not):

+    ```Install-Module -Name Az.Resources -Force```

-2. **On the Azure PowerShell terminal:** clone the source code of the lab and go to the `hol` directory.
+3. **On the Azure PowerShell terminal:** clone the source code of the lab and go to the `hol` directory.

     ```powershell
     git clone https://github.com/microsoft/devsquad-in-a-day.git